 Day 1: FLY ADDIS TO JINKA ( BACO)

-In this 3-Day Tour to Omo valley – From Jinka – Haile Ethiopia Tours we Pick you up from the airport head to Turmi where we will have several villages stops on our way down to meet the tribes we come across as such: Banna and Hammer tribes village life daily activity with no interruptions.
-Inlet the afternoon we will visit Hammer village overnight Buska Lodge.
+In this 3-Day Tour to Omo valley – From Jinka – Haile Ethiopia Tours we Pick you up from the airport and head to Turmi where we will have several village stops on our way down to meet the tribes we come across as such: Banna and Hammer tribes village life daily activity with no interruptions.
+Inlet the afternoon we will visit Hammer village overnight at Buska Lodge.

-In the morning we drive further down to Omorate which is a border town with Northwest Kenya as to visit the Dasenech tribe deep in their remote villages leaving the commonly visited ones by going down as far as the Northern tip of Lake Turkana and experience a wonderful time you will never forget. after lunch Drive Jinka on the way attend weekly Markets overnight at Jinka Resort.
+In the morning we drive further down to Omorate which is a border town with Northwest Kenya as to visit the Dasenech tribe deep in their remote villages leaving the commonly visited ones by going down as far as the Northern tip of Lake Turkana and experience a wonderful time you will never forget. after lunch Drive Jinka on the way to attend weekly Markets overnight at Jinka Resort.

 Day 3: Visit Mursi, fly to Addis & depart